21 Different Types of Ants in Oregon

 1. Ponerine Ant

-The ponerine ant is a species of ant found in Oregon that is small in size, usually about 2-4 millimeters long.
+The ponerine ant is a species found in Oregon that is small in size, usually about 2-4 millimeters long.

 They are known for their aggressive and fierce nature, often biting and stinging humans if provoked.
-They are dark brown to black in color, with a small head and long, slender mandibles.
+They are dark brown to black, with a small head and long, slender mandibles.

 These ants can nest in soil, under rocks or logs, and decaying wood.
 Ponerine ants are omnivorous, eating both plant material and insects.